 Well it may come as no surprise to some that my ideal birth would be a home birth.
 I haven't spent much time envisioning myself giving birth but when I do, my intuition takes me home and not in a hospital setting.
 I simply can't picture myself strapped to a table laying on my back with lots of beeping.
 In fact just thinking about a hospital brings me a lot of anxiety.
 I can't help but associate hospitals with sick people, disease, and medical emergencies that sometimes end in death.
 Hospitals flat out scare me!

 The idea of a home birth is too much for my husband to cope with (that's fair) and apartment living doesn't seem like the right fit for my ideal home birth, but that's just me.
 So this time around I gave up on my dream of a beautiful home birth.
-So after doing lots of research and interviewing a local birth center and midwife, we decided on the Midwifery at Community North Hospital.
-Fun fact, this is actually the same hospital I was born at many years ago and before they had the Midwifery option!
+So after doing lots of research and interviewing a local birth center and midwife, we decided on the Midwifery at that is located inside of a hospital.
+Fun fact, it's actually the same hospital I was born at many years ago and before they had the Midwifery option!
 How special is that?
-The first step was a virtual meet and greet with our primary midwife Jill.
+The first step was a virtual meet and greet with our primary Midwife.
 She's what sealed the deal for us.
 She answered all our questions (believe me we had a ton of questions like can I not be strapped to a bed) and assured us that she is only there to guide us along the way.
 She actually made a point to say "I am not your boss".
 It's like she was in my head and realized that I don't tolerate the typical western medical setting where the white coat doctor might have a my way or the highway approach to pregnancy and birth.
 She made it clear that she isn't there to tell us what to do or to force us to do anything we don't want to do.
 Let's just say she was speaking my language!
 She was giving me the freedom to take charge of my pregnancy.
 I get to be an active member in making decisions about my health and the health of my growing baby.
 A top priority of mine!

 For those of you that aren't familiar with a Midwife, they typically line up better with a natural Mamas values.
 They often share the belief that birth is a natural and healthy process and should not be treated as a medical emergency unless absolutely necessary.
 I will make a separate post all about Midwifes later on as I describe my pregnancy healthcare team.
-But I am confidant that Jill will help me push this precious baby out with as little interventions as possible which is our main goal!
+But I am confidant that she will help me push this precious baby out with as little interventions as possible which is our main goal!
 And for my husbands peace of mind, should our birth turn into a medical emergency, we are right there in a hospital for the quickest transfer possible.
 Yes, this means I will need to work hard to change my mindset about the anxiety that hospitals give me.
 Something that wont come easy to me but worth it for my husbands sake and my baby.
 After all, it was really nice to be able to get my blood work done at the same place as my exams which is not possible if we would have went with the birth center option.

 **Me attempting not suffocate in my proper PPE & to stay calm during my first prenatal visit.